 We Welcome Guests to Our Food Bank

 We treat everyone who comes through our doors as “guests,” because they are.
-And we serve everyone without regard to We serve everyone without regard to faith, religion, age, sex, national origin, creed, or color.
-We serve everyone.
+And we serve everyone without regard to faith, religion, age, sex, national origin, creed, or color.
+We strive to serve everyone.
 However, since we do receive food from government sources, we are required to manage two food lines at our facility.

 What to Donate to the Food Bank

 The St. Vincent de Paul Georgetown Food Bank always needs donations of several items.
 We thank you in advance for helping us.
 We need: